jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 as upon our increasing our connection and the number of our depositors.
 One of our most lucrative means of laying out money is in the shape of loans, where the

-### ADVENTURE XI.
-THE ADVENTURE OF THE BERYL CORONET 166

 security is unimpeachable.
 We have done a good deal in this direction during the last few years, and there are many noble families to whom we have advanced large sums upon the security of their pictures, libraries, or plate.